jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/Part1-ResearchAndFindingData.md

 Keep careful track of *everything* you find!
 Inspiration images, graphics you find, screenshots, etc can go in a subfolder.
 Add URLs to where stuff came from in your notes file and annotate so you can quickly scan it later and find what you want!

+My preferred structure:

+* Folder with project title
+* `_Notes.txt` file (the `_` at the start of the filename ensures it's at the top of the folder for easy access!)
+* `Images` folder (I use Apple's `Get Info > Comments` for storing image URLs)
+* `Data` folder (keep it all, you never know!)
+* Subfolders as the project progresses with clear file naming

+(Google Docs/Drive can be great but I find the login/search process to be way too slow and their permanence can be an issue for large projects.
+On the other hand, for collaborative projects a shared Dropbox folder works great and ensures everyone has access!)

 ### Read `asdf`
 Finding a single reading to introduce a topic as wide-randing as climate change is impossible.
 Instead, I've tried to pick something